realrussia/train-tickets-gateway-doc/articles/errors.rst

 0004.
 The order not found

 0005.
-The attempt to cancel tickets of different orders
+The attempt to process tickets of different orders

 0006.
 Tickets already cancelled